-The Board has established a position description for the Executive Chairman and President and for the Chief Executive Officer.
-The Executive Chairman and President is the leader of the organisation and chairs the Board and Executive Board.
-He is expected to apply business acumen and strategic vision to lead the Company and improve its competitive standing, guiding the development of the Company's strategy in conjunction with the Board and with input from the Chief Executive Officer.
-The Chief Executive Officer heads up day-to-day management of the business including operations, exploration, commercial and business development implementation working closely with and providing input to the Executive Chairman and President on the development of the Company's strategy.
+The Board has established a position description for the Chief Executive Officer.
+The Chief Executive Officer heads up day-to-day management of the business including operations, exploration, commercial and business development implementation working closely with and providing input to the Executive Chairman on the development of the Company's strategy.
 The Board approves the goals, the objectives and policies within which the Company is managed and then reviews and evaluates performance against these objectives.
-Reciprocally, the Executive Chairman and President and the Chief Executive Officer keep the Board fully informed of the progress of the Company towards achievement of its established goals and of all material deviations.
+Reciprocally, the Executive Chairman and the Chief Executive Officer keep the Board fully informed of the progress of the Company towards achievement of its established goals and of all material deviations.